Non-relativistic and Carrollian limits of Jackiw-Teitelboim gravity: Introduction

+The IHM allows us to construct the boundary BF gauge fields.
+Similarly as done in 3D gravity \cite{Banados:1994tn}, it is possible to further reconstruct bulk gauge fields, from which we can construct Newton-Cartan \cite{Cartan:1923zea,Trautman:1963,Havas:1964zza,Kuenzle:1972zw,Kuchar:1980tw} and Carrollian geometric structures \cite{Henneaux:1979vn,Duval:2014uoa}.

 The NR and Carrollian limits of the JT bulk action \cite{Teitelboim:1983ux,Jackiw:1984je} in the second order formalism are also studied.
-In this case the divergences in the NR and Carrollian limits can be absorbed in a rescaling of the Newton constant.
-This property is due to the fact that in two dimensions there are no divergent terms in the expansion of the Ricci scalar.
-This is a remarkably property that is in high contrast with its analogue in three and four space-time dimensions \cite{DePietri:1994je,VandenBleeken:2017rij,Hansen:2020pqs,Bergshoeff:2019ctr}.
+In this case the divergences in the NR and Carrollian limits can be absorbed by rescaling the Newton constant.
+This is due to the fact that in two dimensions there are no divergent terms in the expansion of the Ricci scalar, which is a remarkably property that is in high contrast with its analogue in three and four space-time dimensions \cite{DePietri:1994je,VandenBleeken:2017rij,Hansen:2020pqs,Bergshoeff:2019ctr}.

 The organisation of the paper is as follows: in Section \ref{secJT}, we review the main aspects of JT gravity in first and second order formulations.
 In Section \ref{secNRJT}, we study the NR limit of the JT action, first in the second order formulation, and subsequently in the first order formulation by considering a BF theory with (A)dS$_2\times \mathbb R$ gauge algebra.
 The Section \ref{secCJT} is devoted to the Carrollian limit of the JT gravity theory, which is carried out by using the duality among NR and Carrollian symmetries.
 Section \ref{schsection} deals with the construction of the boundary theory of JT gravity.
 Here we provide a derivation of the known Schwarzian theory and its asymptotic symmetries by means of the non-linear realisation method and IHM.
 We generalize the procedure to the (A)dS$_2\times \mathbb R$ case.
 In Section \ref{NRschsection}, we define the NR Schwarzian action and its asymptotic symmetries and conserved charges.
 We show how this is generalized to the Carrollian case.
 Finally, in Section \ref{outlook}, we give our conclusions and we elaborate on relevant future directions and possible generalizations of our results.\\